Improved parallel derandomization via finite automata with applications: Abstract

 \section{Abstract}

-A central approach to algorithmic derandomization is the construction of small-support probability distributions that ``fool” randomized algorithms, often enabling efficient parallel (NC) implementations.
+A central approach to algorithmic derandomization is to construct probability distributions with small support that ``fool” randomized algorithms, often enabling efficient parallel (NC) implementations.
 An abstraction of this idea is fooling polynomial-space statistical tests computed via finite automata~(Sivakumar 2002); this encompasses a wide range of properties including $k$-wise independence and sums of random variables.

-We present new parallel algorithms to fool finite-state automata, with significantly reduced processor complexity.
-Briefly, our approach is to iteratively sparsify distributions using a work-efficient lattice rounding routine and maintain accuracy by tracking an aggregate weighted error that is determined by the Lipschitz value of the statistical tests being fooled.
+We present new parallel algorithms to fool automata, with significantly reduced processor complexity.
+Briefly, our approach is to iteratively sparsify distributions via work-efficient lattice discrepancy rounding, while tracking an aggregate weighted error that is determined by the Lipschitz value of the statistical tests.

-We illustrate with improved applications to the Gale-Berlekamp Switching Game and to approximate MAX-CUT via SDP rounding.
-These involve further several optimizations, including truncating the state space of the automata and using FFT-based convolutions to compute transition probabilities efficiently.
+We illustrate with applications to the Gale-Berlekamp Switching Game and approximate MAX-CUT via SDP rounding.
+These involve several optimizations, including truncating the state space of the automata and using FFT-based convolutions to compute transition probabilities efficiently.

+This is an extended version of a paper appearing in the European Symposium on Algorithm (ESA) 2025.